CaseSolvedUK/cpu-throughput/README.md

  - sha512sum

 ## How to use
-1. Clone the repo
+1. Clone the repo in `/root/`

 2. Link the `plugin.sh` file to your plugins, for example:

-`ln -s /repo/path/plugin.sh /etc/munin/plugins/vps`
+`ln -s /root/cpu-throughput/plugin.sh /etc/munin/plugins/vps`

 3. Configure the plugin to run as root (not actually required, but I cloned as root):